open-mission/open-mission/README.md

 Knowledge grows when it is shared.

-We develop in public whenever possible and encourage collaboration from people all over the world.
+We develop in public whenever possible and encourage collaboration from people around the world.

 ## ⭐ Excellence